 2.3 Project management via “Targets”

 It has been said that perhaps the hardest problem in computer science is naming objects10.
 Then perhaps the next most difficult is dealing with complexity, at least from a helicopter perspective.
 To illustrate how complexity can creep in, consider the following example.
-Given a set of 10 possible actions, where you have to choose the right 3 to solve a problem, you are left with 120 possibilities (as combinatorial mathematics requires).
-However, given a situation where you have to choose 3 from a set of 20 again, you are faced with an enormous 1120 possible combinations (3 out of 30: 4060).
+Given a set of 10 possible actions, where you must choose the right 3 to solve a problem, you are left with 120 possibilities (as combinatorial mathematics requires).
+However, given a situation where you must choose 3 from a set of 20 again, you are faced with an enormous 1120 possible combinations (3 out of 30: 4060).
 In short, there’s an explosion of complexity.
 Even a moderate increase in the number of possible actions can dramatically increase the number of possible combinations to choose from.
 The bad news is that there’s no way out, thanks to the purity of mathematics.
 The good news is that the only thing to do is to reduce complexity to a level that is just low enough to be manageable.
 That’s where project management comes in.
-There are many aspects to project management in software development; A well known idea is “don’t repeat yourself” (DRY), which could be translated as using macros (functions) to avoid repetition in code (Hunt and Thomas 2000).
+There are many aspects to project management in software development; A well-known idea is “don’t repeat yourself” (DRY), which could be translated as using macros (functions) to avoid repetition in code (Hunt and Thomas 2000).
 A key feature of R is its functional programming orientation, which allows code to be cleanly composable.
 The project management tool used in this project is called “Targets”, which is built around functional programming ideas (Landau 2021).
 It is a GNU-Make like pipeline toolkit for R. Like Make, Targets ensures that the objects in a pipeline are updated when and only when necessary.
 That is, if an “upstream” object changes, and if that object is an input to a downstream object, then (and only then) will the downstream object be updated.
 Given the high cost of computation, it can be vital to know when an update is not needed.
-On the other hand, it is equally important not to miss an update when it is actually out of date.
+On the other hand, it is equally important not to miss an update when it is out of date.
 In short, as a project management toolkit, Targets (a) updates objects in a pipeline, and (b) keeps the pipeline tidy.
 An example is given below.

 3 ML pipeline of the hate speech barometer